P-Roq/war_losses_etl_pipeline/README.md

 # Oryx War Losses - Tracking Daily Infantry Vehicles Losses In The Russo-Ukrainian War

-An orchestrated data pipeline that pulls data from the web to feed a dashboard.
+An orchestrated data pipeline that pulls data from the web to feed an interactive dashboard.

 ## Table of Contents